-Tamworth Regional Airport is the largest of the regional airports in Australia and capable of operations for aircraft as large as B737/A320 series.
+Tamworth Regional Airport is one of the largest of the secure regional airports in Australia and capable of operations for aircraft as large as B737/A320 series.

 - is owned by Tamworth Regional Council